vangberg/ankivalenz/README.md

 # Ankivalenz

-Ankivalenz is a tool for generating Anki notes from HTML files.
+Ankivalenz is a tool for generating Anki cards from HTML files.

 ## Tutorial

-In this walk-through we will write our notes as Markdown files, use pandoc[^pandoc] to convert them to HTML, and finally use Ankivalenz to generate an Anki deck with Anki notes extracted from our Markdown files.
+In this walk-through we will write our notes as Markdown files, use pandoc[^pandoc] to convert them to HTML, and finally use Ankivalenz to generate an Anki deck with Anki cards extracted from our Markdown files.

 ### Installation